elementor/elementor-developers-docs/src/editor/elementor-tabs.md

 add_action( 'elementor/init', 'add_panel_tab' );
 ```

-To add custom icon above the tab label you will need to add custom CSS:
+To add a custom icon above the tab label, you will need to add custom CSS:

 ```css
 .elementor-panel .elementor-tab-control-new-tab a:before {